thecryptoneer/pixelsweeper-blog/docs/_posts/pixelsweeper-whitelist-overview.md

 ---
 title: PixelSweeper Whitelist Overview
 date: 2022-04-25 17:00:00 +0200
-featuredimg: "/assets/img/forestry-graphics-5.png"
+featuredimg: "/assets/img/new-whitelist-overview.png"
 summary: The PixelSweeper Pre-Sale period begins at 14:00 UTC on Tuesday 26 April.
   This article will explain how members can check how many whitelist spots they've accumulated so they know how many PixelSweeper NFTs they can purchase during the 24 hour presale period
 canonicalUrl: https://blog.pixelsweeper.com/2022/04/25/pixelsweeper-whitelist-overview/
-link_preview_img: "/assets/img/forestry-graphics-5.png"
+link_preview_img: "/assets/img/new-whitelist-overview.png"
 link_preview_description: The PixelSweeper Pre-Sale period begins at 14:00 UTC on Tuesday 26 April.
 This article will explain how members can check how many whitelist spots they've accumulated so they know how many PixelSweeper NFTs they can purchase during the 24 hour presale period

 ---
-# PixelSweeper Whitelist
+# PixelSweeper Whitelist Overview

 The pre-sale for PixelSweeper starts at 14:00 UTC on Tuesday 26 April.
 This article will help you check how many whitelist spots you have accumulated and maximize the number of Sweepers you can purchase during the pre-sale.